jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

   - Export to CSV
 - (Re)print a receipt for a past purchase
 - HST in PEI
+- "split bill" scenario  --> 2 orders and pay separately

 # Notes
 General intention: Print recent purchase

-# Future idea
-"split bill" scenario  --> 2 orders and pay separately